bohrium/constitution/constitution.md

 chessboard each have most of their cells occupied" is quite different from saying that "most of the board's cells are occupied".
 Just imagine a 5-by-5 region!
-Gerrymandering appears in government when decisions are made by majorities of majorities.(\*)  For example, it is a majority of Electors that chooses the President; each Elector follows their state's popular majority.
+Gerrymandering appears in government when decisions are made by majorities of majorities.(\*\*)  For example, it is a majority of Electors that chooses the President; each Elector follows their state's popular majority.
-Or, to swap time for space: it is a majority of Justices that decides a case before the Supreme Court; each Justice (usually) aligns with their appointing President and thus with a majority of Electors.
-Gerrymandering can seem especially obnoxious when the "parentheses" around the inner majorities are set politically --- thus it was the strategic shaping of House districts that gave us the word `gerrymander`.
+Or, to swap time for space: it is a majority of Justices that decides a case before the Supreme Court; each Justice (usually) aligns with their appointing President and thus with a majority of some past Electoral College.

-(\*) compare with median-of-medians selection.
+Gerrymandering can feel especially obnoxious when the "parentheses" around the inner majorities are set politically --- thus it was the strategic shaping of House districts that gave us the word `gerrymander`.

+##### _WHEN DO WE WANT GERRYMANDERING?_

-Here are two examples where this winner-takes-all intermediate step may make
+Here are two examples where such a winner-takes-all intermediate step may make
 sense: we do not give a greater vote to those people with more brain cells.
 Nor does the UN give a greater vote to more populous member states.
 These examples take as their atomic units of experience (to which they give equal weight) the person or the state rather than the neuron or the person.
+On the other hand, one may dismiss those two examples: the first, as treating systems (brains) radically more coordinated than human populations; the second, as an artifact of compromise rather than a long-term optimum.

+When we vote in order to aggregate *beliefs* and when each larger unit agglomerates *correlated* smaller units, then we may aggregate more accurately by weighing larger units equally.
+But when we vote in order to aggregate *preferences* then it may be more natural to give equal weight to whichever unit we regard as experiencing utility (usually, the person).(\*\*\*\*)

+(\*\*) compare with median-of-medians selection.

-When we vote in order to aggregate *beliefs* and if each larger unit collects together *correlated* smaller units, then we may aggregate more accurately by weighing larger units equally.
-But when we vote in order to aggregate *preferences* then it may be more natural to give equal weight to whichever unit we regard as experiencing utility (usually, the person).
-I'd need to stretch in this latter case to justify giving equal weights instead to groups of people --- perhaps having one's preference violated feels less bad if most of one's neighbors hold opposing preferences (bounded-radius empathy); or perhaps there is less risk of violent rebellion or unchecked resentment when a policy's supporters spread evenly throughout all regions rather than concentrating in some far-away "capital of empire".
+(\*\*\*\*) I'd need to stretch in this latter case to justify giving equal weights instead to groups of people --- perhaps having one's preference violated feels less bad if most of one's neighbors hold opposing preferences (bounded-radius empathy); or perhaps there is less risk of violent rebellion or unchecked resentment when a policy's supporters spread evenly throughout all regions rather than concentrating in some far-away "capital of empire".

-On the other hand, one may dismiss those two examples: the first, as an example of systems (brains) radically more coordinated than human populations; the second, as an artifact of compromise rather than a long-term optimum.

 ### Tension and balance

 To reduce gerrymandering, we want to look beyond majority operations.
 I think of this as *keeping the tension* so that the choices of an individual in a minority counts despite a clear majority.

 ### Hot potatoes